faithanalog/ukl.me/posts/rpitx_sstv.md

 Stick with a Pi A/B/B+ for best results.
 A Pi Zero may also work, but I haven't tested that.

+Scroll to the bottom for a demo video of GQRX and QSSTV in action, using the realtime decoding technique described towards the bottom of the post.

 Transmitting SSTV
 =================

 1\.
 Resize your image to 320x256 pixels.
 I did this by cropping my image with
     imagemagick.
-This commands will resize, maintaing aspect ratio of the input, and then crop the result to get to 320x256 pixels:
+This command will resize, maintaining aspect ratio of the input, and then crop the result to get to 320x256 pixels:

     convert <input> -resize '320x256^' -gravity center -extent 320x256 <output>